sourcegraph/handbook/content/support/customer-support-onboarding.md

 * Review our [FY22 OKRs](https://docs.google.com/document/d/18d3sX38O6ephNuoHqZT9BwU1m1_FGuRfsTwYbc8lMV8/edit#heading=h.obnaanj0svtb) (objectives and key results) to see what we believe are the most important things for us to do this year.
 These frame our decision making.
 When we are confronted with conflicting priorities, our first step is to ask ourselves … if this takes away our ability to complete an OKR, does that mean it’s more important than the OKR?
 It might be, but this gut check makes sure we are spending our time in the right way.
 If OKRs are new to you, Virginia can give you a crash course on what they are, their value, and how to work with them.
 * Read [this article](https://www.infoworld.com/article/3514213/sourcegraph-universal-code-search-and-intelligence.html) that summarizes the value of Sourcegraph
 * Plan to watch this [product demo recording](https://www.youtube.com/watch?v=iTBTri_q5MA&feature=youtu.be) once a week for your first 3-4 weeks.
 It will be repetitive, but each week, more and more will start to click.
 Start this week!
 * Read [our support overview](index.md) (including the sub links).
-Post any questions you have in our #customer-support-chat Slack channel
+Post any questions you have in our #customer-support-internal Slack channel
 * Be sure you are invited to and start attending the weekly CSE planning/retro session and weekly CSE “cheers” huddle as outlined in our [rituals](support-team-rituals.md).
 * Schedule introductory chats with every member of [the Customer Engineering org](https://about.sourcegraph.com/handbook/ce#members).
 It’s okay to schedule these over your first few weeks, however you see fit.
 To schedule the chat with Quinn, work with Katerina (his executive business partner and responsible for his calendar).
 * Schedule an introductory chat with Katerina, too!
 As Quinn's executive business partner, she is part of the CE team right now and just a lovely person to spend time with.
 We will likely pull her in as we work to solve problems for how our team operates, since she will be able to help us understand if we should be coordinating more broadly, etc.